Preserving Your Excess: Home Canning 101

 Home Canning (and by that we really mean home ‘bottling) is the easiest, most reliable and economical way to preserve food at home.
 It can be done in your own kitchen, doesn’t require a whole lot of pricey equipment, and has a reasonably long shelf life – up to two years.
 Yes, I know you know someone who’s had their home canned food for eight years (we all do), and that supposedly “it’s still good”.
 To that I repeat: “the shelf life is UP to two years“.
 My suggestion is strongly not to push it too much past then.

 Don’t expect home canned food to be what it cannot be, and everything will work out fine.
 It’s reality is that the nutritional value of canned foods (commercially or home canned) is about 40% of what it was when it went into the canner.
 I admit I was super disappointed when I learned that fact, mostly because I raised my children on home canned food, especially fruit, and I thought I was doing the best thing I could for them.
-But when one gives it any thought, it really shouldn’t come as any surprise, after all, those peaches are in boiling water for 40+ minutes.
+In reality, I really was doing the best I could for them, but when one gives it some thought, those peaches are in boiling water for 40+ minutes.
 What did we expect?

 As with any type of food storage, the bottom line is to STORE WHAT YOU EAT, and EAT WHAT YOU STORE.
 If you do that, you’re gonna be okay, if you do not – you will end up wasting a lotta money.
 Canning isn’t magic.
 It cannot make something perishable last indefinitely.